 Is there a birthday cut-off for applicants?

 Our birthday cut-off for applicants is December 31st.
-This means that children entering Kindergarten for the 2019-20 school year, must turn 5 on or before December 31, 2019.
+This means that children entering Kindergarten, must turn 5 on or before December 31st of that school year.

 What is your application deadline?

 Applications are accepted beginning in September through December 31.
 Although applications will be accepted and considered through that date, we do encourage applicants to apply earlier in order to have more options of dates to schedule visits and opportunities to get to know the school.
 Child visits start as early as November and run through January.

 Yes, sibling applicants and the children of faculty are given special consideration.
 As a community day school we really value keeping families together.
 It is very important to us that the school be a good fit for each child and therefore we take the application process for siblings and faculty children as seriously as we would for applicants with families new to the school.
 Early notification is provided to sibling families.

 Do I need to submit an application fee?